-Surgery is always the number one treatment of all neuroendocrine tumors including carcinoid, if the patient is a surgical candidate.
+Surgery is always the number one treatment of all neuroendocrine tumors including carcinoid if the patient is a surgical candidate.
 It usually involves removing as many tumors, including the primary, if possible.
-Frequently, these tumors are microscropic, so most treatment is considered a debulking treatment.
-Surgeries can be both traditional “invasive” open-surgical techniques as well as through interventional radiology with treatments such as ablation, and embolizations.
-Read more about the different types of treatments available.
+Frequently, these tumors are microscopic, so most treatment is considered a debulking treatment.
+Surgeries can be both traditional “invasive” open-surgical techniques as well as through interventional radiology with treatments such as ablation, and embolizations such as bland, radio and chemo.
+Read more about the different types of treatments available from John Hopkins.

 Octreotide is a synthetic version of somatostatin, which helps NET patients with symptom control.
 It inhibits the secretion of many hormones, such as, such as gastrin, cholecystokinin, glucagon, growth hormone, insulin, secretin, pancreatic polypeptide, TSH, and vasoactive intestinal peptide.
 It is short acting and therefore multiple shots are needed if symptoms are persistent.
 Many people use octreotide in tandem with pump designed for insulin delivery to provide a steady rate of octreotide delivery.